16 Awesome Employee Perks Your Team Will Love [Updated for 2018]

 Emotionally, affording employees flexibility in their schedule demonstrates that they are trusted partners (not just 9-5ers chained to a desk), and leads to higher engagement.

 Ultimately, a flexible schedule leads to a greater quality of life.
 Employees feel like they don’t have to sacrifice their career in order to focus on their family or education – and vice versa.
-This provides more long term value than a salary ever could.
+This provides more long-term value than a salary ever could.
+Here’s another step-by-step guide on flexible working on the Calibre Office Furniture blog for even more info on this topic.

 7. Office Perks